#MetaHash Price Hits $0.0046 on Top Exchanges (MHC)

-#MetaHash (MHC) traded 1% lower against the U.S. dollar during the 1 day period ending at 15:00 PM Eastern on March 31st.
-One #MetaHash coin can now be bought for approximately $0.0046 or 0.00000010 BTC on popular cryptocurrency exchanges.
-Over the last seven days, #MetaHash has traded 6.5% higher against the U.S. dollar. #MetaHash has a market cap of $14.51 million and approximately $733,965.00 worth of #MetaHash was traded on exchanges in the last day.
+#MetaHash (MHC) traded 0.2% higher against the US dollar during the 1-day period ending at 7:00 AM Eastern on April 4th.
+One #MetaHash coin can currently be purchased for about $0.0046 or 0.00000010 BTC on popular exchanges. #MetaHash has a market cap of $14.46 million and approximately $690,480.00 worth of #MetaHash was traded on exchanges in the last day.
+Over the last seven days, #MetaHash has traded down 2.1% against the US dollar.

 - EarnX (EARNX) traded 396,248.3% higher against the dollar and now trades at $0.0008 or 0.00000002 BTC.